efliks/MolarisTools/README.md

 :warning: **IMPORTANT NOTE** :warning:

 **This is a legacy library that is only compatible with Python 2.
-Is is kept here solely for historical reasons.**
+It is kept here solely for historical reasons.**

 # MolarisTools